Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 Vietnam Business culture

-A handshake and a slight bow of the head is the general custom for saying hello and goodbye.
+A handshake and a slight head bow is the general custom for saying hello and goodbye.

 When giving or receiving business cards, do so with both hands.
 Time should be spent reading the name on the card – hastily stuffing a business card or barely glancing at it is deemed offensive.
-When possible, seek to create a business card that has both English and Vietnamese translations.
+When possible, seek to create a business card with English and Vietnamese translations.

 Vietnamese names are written and introduced in the following order: last name, middle name, first name.